kailarecio/kailarecio.github.io/README.md

 ## Website!

-This is the source code to my website available [here](https://kailarecio.github.io)
+This is the source code to my [website](https://kailarecio.github.io)

 A little late to the party and this is my first website.
 For bugs, questions, or anything under the sun, open an issue or contact me through my details on the site above.
 Thanks for your interest in this silly project!